QNimbus/haefele-connect-mesh/README.md

 2. Click "Add Integration"
 3. Search for "Häfele Connect Mesh"
 4. Enter your API token
+   - Navigate to [Connect Mesh Cloud](https://cloud.connect-mesh.io/developer) to create an account and generate an API token
+   - You can manually interact with the API using the [Connect Mesh Web API](https://webapi.cloud.connect-mesh.io/api/) if you prefer
 5. Select the network you want to add

 ## Features